-France is arguably the world's most important wine-producing country.
+France – the home of Bordeaux, Burgundy and Champagne – is arguably the world's most important wine-producing country.
 For centuries, it has produced wine in greater quantity – and of reportedly greater quality – than any other nation.
 Wine is ingrained in French culture at almost every level of society; it is the drink of both the elite and the common people, and a key symbol in Roman Catholicism, France's majority religion.

 The enduring attraction of French wine is not necessarily its volume or prestige, however, but rather the variety of styles available.
 Consumer preferences have changed over the centuries, encouraging the development of new styles of wine from the terrain and grape varieties available to France's vignerons.
 Red, white, rosé, sweet, dry, sparkling, opulent, austere, mineral-scented, fruity - French vineyards have produced wines to match each of these descriptors. (© Wine-Searcher)

 The diversity of French wine is due, in part, to the country's wide range of climates.
 Champagne, its most northerly region, has one of the coolest climates anywhere in the wine-growing world – in stark contrast to the warm, dry Rhone Valley 350 miles (560km) away in the south-east.
 Bordeaux, in the south-west, has a maritime climate heavily influenced by the Atlantic ocean to its west and the various rivers that wind their way between its vineyards.
 Far from any oceanic influence, eastern regions such as Burgundy and Alsace have a continental climate, with warm, dry summers and cold winters.
 In France's deep south, Provence and Languedoc-Roussillon enjoy a definitively Mediterranean climate, characterized by hot summers and relatively mild winters.